Losterixx/S-Economy/README.md

 - Reload the plugin directly in-game
 - Customizable messages
 - Update-Checker (Automatically checks for updates on startup and when an admin joins.)
+- Option to toggle/configure the commands in `commands.yml`
 - Balance command (Aliases: /balance, /bal, /money, /coins)
+- Economy command (Manage player balances)
+- Pay command (Transfer money to other players)
 - More features in development ...

 ## Download